 Georgetown Law Students will receive separate guidance from Georgetown Law Center.

 What measures have been implemented to assist undergraduate students during spring 2020 remote learning?

 Given the circumstances for undergraduates moving off-campus, we have implemented a set of new measures designed to increase flexibility for students and support the learning environment, as classes resume March 16.
-All undergraduate students at Georgetown may choose to take their courses pass/fail this semester, a choice they are free to make until the last day of classes.
+All undergraduate students at Georgetown may choose to take their courses pass/fail this semester, a choice they are free to make through Tuesday, April 28, the last day of classes.
+The traditional Satisfactory/Unsatisfactory has been replaced for spring 2020 with Satisfactory (S); Credit (CR); or No-credit(NC): (S = grades A through C; CR = C-, D+, D; NC = F).
 The withdrawal date for each course has also been extended to the last day of classes.
 Withdrawals will, as usual, require approval by the deans.
 Undergraduate students can refer to these answers to frequently asked questions about taking classes pass/fail and withdraw

 All undergraduate faculty have been given the following guidance:

 - to grant absences to students missing classes because of any issues related to the transition of housing or to a virtual learning environment over the days before March 30;